check-spelling/zephyr/doc/contribute/guidelines.rst

 * Twister builds for multiple architectures and boards
 * Documentation build to verify any doc changes

-CI is run on Github Actions and it uses the same tools described in the `Contribution Tools`_ section.
+CI is run on GitHub Actions and it uses the same tools described in the `Contribution Tools`_ section.
 The CI results must be green indicating "All checks have passed" before the Pull Request can be merged.
 CI is run when the PR is created, and again every time the PR is modified with a commit.